earlfogel/food/README.md

 Bake at 350 F for 45-50 minutes, centre should still wobble.
 Let cool 30 minutes in open oven.
 Cool to room temperature, then refrigerate.

+Variation: Chocolate Graham Crust

+1 1/2 cup graham wafer crumbs<br/>
+5 tbsp cocoa<br/>
+3 tbsp icing sugar<br/>
+1/4 cup melted butter<br/>

+Mix crumbs, cocoa and sugar, then stir in melted butter.
+Pour into a 9" cake pan and pat down gently.

+Bake at 350 F for 10-12 minutes.

+Reduce to 250 F, pour in batter and bake 80-90 minutes.

 ## Banana Cake